Faroe Islands: 14th century onwards

 The early 20th century saw the emergence of political parties advocating for greater autonomy.
-The Union Party favored maintaining ties with Denmark, while the Self-Government Party pushed for full independence.
-These debates culminated in a 1946 referendum where a slim majority voted for independence; however, the Danish government annulled the results, and the islands remained under Danish sovereignty.
+The Union Party favoured maintaining ties with Denmark, while the Self-Government Party pushed for full independence.

 In the first year of the Second World War, on 12 April 1940, British troops occupied the Faroe Islands in Operation Valentine.
 Nazi Germany had invaded Denmark and commenced the invasion of Norway on 9 April 1940 under Operation Weserübung.
 In 1942–1943, the British Royal Engineers, under the command of Lieutenant Colonel William Law, built the first and only airport in the Faroe Islands, Vágar Airport.
 The British refrained from governing Faroese internal affairs, and the islands became effectively self-governing during the war.
 After the war ended and the British army left, this period and Iceland's declaration as a republic in 1944 served as a precedent and a model in the mind of many Faroe Islanders.

+Independence debates culminated in a 1946 referendum where a slim majority voted for independence; however, the Danish government annulled the results, and the islands remained under Danish sovereignty.

 The Løgting held an independence referendum on 14 September 1946, resulting in a very narrow majority for independence; 50.73% voted in favour and 49.27% against; the margin was only 161 votes.
 The Løgting subsequently declared independence on 18 September 1946; this declaration was annulled by Denmark on 20 September, arguing that the number of invalid votes (481) being greater than the narrow margin in favour made the result invalid.
 As a result, King Christian X of Denmark ordered that the Faroese Løgting be dissolved on 24 September, with new elections held that November.
 The Faroese parliamentary election of 1946 resulted in a majority for parties opposed to independence: following protracted negotiations, Denmark granted home rule to the Faroe Islands on 30 March 1948.
 This agreement granted the islands a high degree of autonomy, and Faroese finally became the official language in all public spheres.

 In 1973, the Faroe Islands declined to join Denmark in entering the European Economic Community (EEC); as a result, the islands are not part of the European Union (EU) today (although, as Danish citizens, Faroe Islanders are still considered EU citizens).
 Following the collapse of the fishing industry in the early 1990s, the Faroes experienced considerable economic difficulties.

 Today, the Faroe Islands are a self-governing territory within the Kingdom of Denmark, proud of their cultural heritage, fishing industry, and political autonomy.